Baltimore Bloody Mary Recipe

 Rim a tall glass with the Old Bay.
 To do so, pour the Old Bay onto a small plate, moisten the rim of the glass with the lime wedge, and press into the Old Bay.
 Fill the glass halfway with ice cubes.

-In a cocktail mixer full of ice, combine the vodka, tomato juice, Worcestershire sauce, hot sauce, the juice from the lime wedge, salt, and pepper.
-Shake vigorously and strain into the glass.
+In a cocktail mixer full of ice, combine the vodka, tomato juice, Worcestershire sauce, hot sauce, lemon juice, salt, paprika, and pepper.
+Shake vigorously untli chilled and strain into the glass.
 Garnish with a stalk of celery.